 So what can homeowners do to prepare for the next wildfire season?
 Many inflammatory factors—the climate’s changing state, corporate negligence, and forest management policies that go back decades—seem out of our control.
 Still, experts who study wildfires say there’s a lot we can do as individuals to protect our homes from burning.

 After all, one’s home is often “more ignitable than the vegetation surrounding it.”
 This is according to Michelle Steinberg, director of the National Fire Prevention Agency’s (NFPA) Wildfire Division, who describes a common sight after wildfires in urban areas: smoking holes in the ground where houses once stood, surrounded by green trees.
 Steinberg explains that wildfire doesn’t simply march across a landscape incinerating everything in its path; it needs fuel sources to burn through.
 When it crosses the wilderness-urban divide and becomes what scientists describe as an “urban conflagration,” manmade structures replace trees and grasses as kindling.
-Recent urban conflagrations like the Tubbs Fire in Sonoma are particularly devastating because houses are so inherently flammable.
+Recent years' urban conflagrations like the October 2017 Tubbs Fire in Sonoma County, California, are particularly devastating because houses are so inherently flammable.

 Thus, the goal of wildfire preparation measures is not to fireproof your home and property, but rather to limit its ability to act as a fuel source.
 “You’re not gonna eliminate all fire,” Steinberg cautions.
 “You’ll have some embers blowing in, maybe some grass catching on fire.
 What you want to do is eliminate its ability to do real harm.”
 Here are five strategies to guide your efforts, starting with the house itself and working outward.